CHTC/chtc-website-source/_uw-research-computing/hpc-spack-setup.md

     -hpc
 ---

-CHTC uses Spack ([https://github.com/spack/spack](https://github.com/spack/spack)) for installing and managing software packages on the HPC cluster for all users to use, via the `module` command (see [Using Software on the HPC Cluster](hpc-software.md)).
+CHTC uses Spack ([https://github.com/spack/spack](https://github.com/spack/spack)) for installing and managing software packages on the HPC cluster for all users to use, via the `module` command).
 Recently, Spack has developed a feature that allows for users to integrate their local installation of Spack with the system-wide installation.
-This means that when a user installs software with their local installation of Spack, they can automatically incorporate the system-wide packages to satisfy their software's dependencies.
+This means that when a user installs software with their local installation of Spack, they can automatically incorporate the system-wide packages to satisfy their software's dependencies (similar to Conda and Miniconda).

 **This guide describes how to set up a local copy of Spack and integrate it with the system installation, either for an individual user or for a group of users.** For instructions on how to install packages with Spack, see our other guide, [Installing Software Using Spack](hpc-spack-install.md).